 - Do not remove the SIM unless instructed by your helpdesk.
-Unauthorised removal of the SIM may render your terminal inoperable and/or may result in late/non-payment of funds into your account. - Spire Payments reserves the right to charge for unauthorised use of your SIM.
-Spire Payments may charge an administration fee for misuse or replacement of a lost or locked SIM.
+Unauthorised removal of the SIM may render your terminal inoperable and/or may result in late/non-payment of funds into your account. - Castles Technology reserves the right to charge for unauthorised use of your SIM.
+Castles Technology may charge an administration fee for misuse or replacement of a lost or locked SIM.

-Wi-Fi (SPg7 Wi-Fi portable terminal only)
+Vega 3000Wi-Fi (V3M2 Wi-Fi) portable terminal only

-The SPg7 Wi-Fi is a portable device which utilises the wireless technology known as Wi-Fi.
+Vega 3000 Wi-Fi (V3M2 Wi-Fi) is a portable device which utilises the wireless technology known as Wi-Fi.
 This is ideal for retail environments such as restaurants where waiters can take payment at the table.

-To install the SPg7 Wi-Fi you must note the following:
+To install the V3M2 Wi-Fi you must note the following:

 - Your terminal will be pre-configured for use on standard networks featuring DHCP (automatic allocation of IP addresses).
-In the unlikely event that your network does not have this feature, please call the your helpdesk for assistance. - Please ensure the specific IP addresses and TCP ports provided by your terminal supplier are not blocked by a network firewall.
+In the unlikely event that your network does not have this feature, you would need to contact your ISP or Interntet support team to obtain Static IP address, Subnet Mask, Gateway IP address and DNS IP address.
+Once all the details in hand please call your helpdesk for assistance with configuring this on your terminal. - Please ensure the specific IP addresses and TCP ports provided by your terminal supplier are not blocked by a network firewall.